GAME to begin re-opening store doors from June 15

-GAME have today announced that they will begin welcoming customers starting June 15.
+GAME has today announced that it will begin welcoming customers starting June 15.

-The company announced their plans in an email to customers, outlining the COVID-19 safety precautions they’ll be implementing to ensure a safe shopping experience.
+The company announced its plans in an email to customers, outlining the COVID-19 safety precautions it’ll be implementing to ensure a safe shopping experience.

 Stores were originally ordered to close on March 23 in accordance to government guidelines which outlined all non-essential businesses must close in an attempt to stop the spread of COVID-19.

-At the time, a message on the company’s website stated: “The safety of our customers and colleague is paramount, so we have temporarily closed our stores.”
+At the time, a message on GAME’s website stated: “The safety of our customers and colleague is paramount, so we have temporarily closed our stores.”

 The UK government has since announced that non-essential shops could begin re-opening on June 15, which the company intends to do, starting in England and Northern Ireland.

-“Based on the latest guidance from the Government we are opening our England and Northern Ireland stores from 15th June,” the message beings in an email to customers.
+“Based on the latest guidance from the Government we are opening our England and Northern Ireland stores from 15th June,” the company stated in an email to customers.
 “Wales from 18th June and our stores in Scotland are still waiting to be confirmed.”

-“We have added Perspex screens at the tills to minimise contact between staff and our customers,” the company informed before adding: “We have supplied staff with masks, gloves, face guards and hand sanitiser.”
+“We have added Perspex screens at the tills to minimise contact between staff and our customers,” the company informed, adding that “we have supplied staff with masks, gloves, face guards and hand sanitiser.”

 GAME Belong – gaming arenas that encourage a social space for competitive games – will remain closed.